Securing Lasting Weight Loss Post-Tummy Tuck: Facts, Figures, and Real-Life Successes

 We’ll also explain what other weight loss surgeries are available and share a few stories of weight loss tummy tuck before and after photos for inspiration.

-Do You Lose Weight After a Tummy Tuck?
+How To Lose Weight After a Tummy Tuck

-To answer the question of do you lose weight after a tummy tuck, yes you do–due to the excess skin and fat that is removed.
-The connective tissues covering the abdominal muscles are also tightened to strengthen the abdominal wall muscles during an abdominoplasty.1
+To answer the question of do you slim down after a tummy tuck, yes you do–due to the excess skin and fat that is removed.
+The connective tissues covering the abdominal muscles are also tightened to strengthen the abdominal wall muscles during an abdominoplasty.2

 However, whether someone maintains this weight loss, loses even more weight, or lets the pounds creep back on varies.

-To continue to lose weight after a tummy tuck takes commitment, physical exercise, self-control, and either following weight loss diets or being careful to eat clean and not overindulge.
+Continuing to lose weight after a tummy tuck requires commitment, regular exercise, self-control, and either following weight loss diets or eating clean and avoiding overindulgence.

 Since the ideal candidate for a tummy tuck has already reached their goal weight but has extra skin or fat that can’t be decreased further without surgical intervention, it’s important that someone going in for this procedure knows the restrictions and doesn’t plan to either get pregnant or follow the same eating habits and lifestyle they did at their highest weight.